 - It works across state lines.
 Employees who work out-of-state can participate in the ICHRA without inflicting financial burden or administrative complexity on themselves or the business.

 - It gives employees a choice to opt out if they have premium tax credits.
 Employees who qualify for premium tax credits aren’t forced to see their premium tax credits vanish.
-Instead, they can choose whether to opt out of the ICHRA and use their premium tax credits or waive the credits and participate in the ICHRA.
+Instead, they can choose whether to opt out of the ICHRA and use their premium tax credits (if the HRA allowance is considered unaffordable) or waive the credits and participate in the ICHRA.

 *PeopleKeep currently supports in the QSEHRA only.
 Check back, however, as we prepare for the ICHRA to become available in January 2020, according to federal regulations.